webpack/webpack.github.com/README.md

 # webpack.github.com

-This is the source of the slides for [webpack.github.com](http://webpack.github.com).
+This is the source of the slides for [webpack.github.com](http://webpack.github.com).Webpack is a module bundler.

 ## License